Foster Care/ Foster Parent Adoptions & DCS Adoptions.

 If the parents have not consented to the adoption and their parental rights have not been terminated, is it still possible for foster parents to adopt?

 Yes, but it can be a lengthy and complicated process.
 However, we will gladly meet with you to evaluate your case.
 We will honestly let you know our opinion as to the likelihood of a successful adoption.
 We do not charge you a fee to meet with us, if you do not hire us.
 The attorney fees for a contested adoption can also be high.
 We will provide you with an estimate as to the total cost of your attorney fees in a contested adoption.
-We have represented many foster parents and kinship/family placement in contested adoption successfully.
+We have represented many foster care parents and kinship/family placement in contested adoption successfully.

 Can I still adopt my foster child(ren) if the parents’ consent but the Department does not?

-Again, it is possible to successfully adopt your foster children even if the Department does not consent to your adoption.
+Again, it is possible to successfully adopt your foster care children even if the Department does not consent to your adoption.
 It is best to make an appointment with us so that we can evaluate the facts of your case.
 We will honestly explain your likelihood of success.
 We do charge attorney fees for these kinds of contested adoption cases.
 But we will not charge you for an initial consultation unless you hire us.